-Tropical cyclone names in the Atlantic vary year-to-year and the list of names is rotated every six years.
+Tropical cyclone names in the Atlantic vary year to year, and the list of names is rotated every six years.
 But where do the names come from, and who chooses them?

 Why name tropical cyclones?

-According to the National Hurricane Center (NHC), “experience shows that the use of short, distinctive names in written as well as spoken communications is quicker and less subject to error than the older, more cumbersome latitude-longitude identification methods.”
+According to the National Hurricane Center (NHC), “experience shows that the use of short, distinctive names in written as well as spoken communications are quicker and less subject to error than the older, more cumbersome latitude-longitude identification methods.”

 We’ve actually seen this work in numbering tropical waves as it moves across T&T over the last few years.

 The NHC continues, “these advantages are especially important in exchanging detailed storm information between hundreds of widely scattered stations, coastal bases, and ships at sea.”